about

 Celestina (Cella) Wright

 Cella (sounds like “Chella”) is based in New York.
-She’s an Editorial Producer at TED-Ed, where she generates lesson ideas and collaborates with educators to write engaging, rigorous scripts on a variety of subjects, from history and social psychology to physics and neuroscience.
+She’s a Senior Editorial Producer at TED-Ed, where she generates lesson ideas and collaborates with educators to write engaging, rigorous scripts on just about anything under the sun, plus a few things above and beyond it.

 She graduated from Oberlin College in 2018 with a B.A. in Biology and Comparative Literature and a minor in Hispanic Studies.
 She was awarded Highest Honors for her senior thesis, "The Nature of Narratives and the Narratives of Nature: Folktale Ecology, Wildlife Film, and Wild Metamorphoses.”

-Her solo short film project, “Mosquito Metamorphosis,” examines the mosquito life cycle in macro detail and was named Best Young Talent at Innsbruck Nature Film Festival 2018.
+Her solo short film project, “Mosquito Metamorphosis,” examines the mosquito life cycle in macro-photographic detail and was named Best Young Talent at Innsbruck Nature Film Festival 2018.